Cosmology Without Window Functions: Cubic Estimators for the Galaxy Bispectrum: Results

 Finally, we assess the impact of using ML weights in the bispectrum estimator (rather than the FKP scheme of \ref{eq: fkp-weights}).
 A similar comparison was performed for the power spectrum in \citep{2021PhRvD.103j3504P}; in that case, the ML weights were found to have negligible impact on both the output power spectra and the corresponding cosmological parameter constraints.
-This was attributed to the compact nature of the window function (\textit{i.e.} with power concentrated on large scales), the relatively high shot-noise, and the narrow $k$-bins adopted.
+This was attributed to the compact nature of the window function (\textit{i.e.}\ with power concentrated on large scales), the relatively high shot-noise, and the narrow $k$-bins adopted.
 The analogous results for the bispectrum are shown in Fig.\,\ref{fig: comparison-ml}.
 Unlike for the power spectrum, we find a significant ($\sim$\,$5\%$) reduction in the bispectrum variances, somewhat increasing on large scales.
 More troublingly, we find also a shift in the spectrum compared to that of FKP weights, which is not expected (since the bispectrum estimators should be unbiased for any choice of weighting matrix $\H$).
-We hypothesize that this is caused by zeros in the survey mask and the effects of gridding; since the data is smoothed by the pixelation window but the underlying density $n(\vr)$ is not, there will be pixels in which $n(\vr)$ is zero but the data is non-zero.
+We hypothesize that this is caused by zeros in the survey mask and the effects of gridding; since the data \resub{are} smoothed by the pixelation window but the underlying density $n(\vr)$ is not, there will be pixels in which $n(\vr)$ is zero but the data \resub{are} non-zero.
 These can cause instabilities upon inversion, which will affect the ML and FKP weights differently, particularly impacting the ML weights due to their more complex character.
-We defer further consideration of this effect to future work; however, we note that an overall shift in the bispectrum can be well absorbed into the galaxy bias parameters (even when combined with the power spectrum), thus this is unlikely to be a major issue in practice.
+We defer further consideration of this effect to future work; however, we note that the principle effect is that of a global renormalization, which may be degenerate with the galaxy bias parameters.